Indra55/Indra55/README.md

         <li>💡 I thrive on building intelligent systems that solve complex problems</li>
         <li>🌐 Passionate about the intersection of AI and practical software applications</li>
         <li>🏆 Proven track record in hackathons and case study competitions</li>
+        <li>📚 Constantly learning and adapting to emerging technologies</li>
       </ul>
     </td>
     <td>